INTERMAGNET/intermagnet.github.io/new_data_download.md

  title: Data Download and Plots
 ---

-## INTERMAGNET Data Portal Moving
+## INTERMAGNET Data Portal

-The host for the INTERMAGNET data portal has moved from Natural Resources Canada (NRCan) to the  British Geological Survey (BGS).
-The service at BGS includes all INTERMAGNET data previously available from NRCan - the data has been copied between the two GINs.
+The INTERMAGNET data portal is hosted at the British Geological Survey (BGS).
+The service at BGS includes all INTERMAGNET provisonal and definitive data.

-The way you access data via the new services at BGS differs from how you have accessed data in the past using the services provided by NRCan.
-The following facilities are available:
+The data portal offers a number of ways to access Intermagnet data:

 - A data visualisation and download web site:
   [https://imag-data.bgs.ac.uk/GIN_V1/GINForms2](https://imag-data.bgs.ac.uk/GIN_V1/GINForms2)